fbpx

 Step 1: Check out the O*Net Interest Profiler

-The Occupational Information Network Program, or O*NET for short is a great resource for learning about different careers or jobs, and what types of education you’ll need to be successful.
-To help navigate their database of information, they created the O*NET Interest Profiler
+The Occupational Information Network Program, or O*NET for short, is a great resource for learning about different careers or jobs and what types of education you’ll need to be successful.
+To help navigate their database of information, they created the O*NET Interest Profiler.

-Step 2: Fill out Your Profiler
+Step 2: Fill out your profiler

-Answer a series of questions to understand interests can help you decide which kind of career you might enjoy.
+Answering a series of questions to understand interests can help you decide which kind of career you might enjoy.

 You will rate 60 areas of interest on a scale from Strongly Dislike to Strongly Like.
-There are no right or wrong answers and don’t take into account whether you know how to perform the task or how much you would be paid to complete the task.
+There are no right or wrong answers, and don’t take into account whether you know how to perform the task or how much you would be paid to complete the task.
 Simply rate your interest in performing each of the tasks.

-Step 3: Review Your Results
+Step 3: Review your results

-After you finish the interest profiler, you will receive a score in six areas of interest: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
+After you finish the interest profiler, you will receive a score in six areas of interest: Realistic, Investigative, Artistic, Social, Enterprising and Conventional.

 Review your interest profiler results, and learn more about what each area of interest means.

-Step 4: Explore Different Job Zones
+Step 4: Explore different job zones

 We recommend exploring at least five different job zones.
 Each zone represents a different level of training, experience, and education that is needed to perform the responsibilities of these careers.

 Don’t be deterred by jobs that require higher levels of education.
 Keep in mind that by 2030, 60 percent or more of all new jobs will require some level of higher education.
-While, today, only 42 percent of Texans between the ages of 25 and 34 have an associate’s degree or higher.
+While today, only 42 percent of Texans between the ages of 25 and 34 have an associate’s degree or higher.
 This means that earning a postsecondary education is an investment in your job security.

-Step 5: Explore Your Career List
+Step 5: Explore your career list

 Check out the career summary pages for careers from all five job zones.
-Each career summary page will provide information about what you would do in that career, the knowledge, skills, and abilities you would need, as well as the education level required, and the job outlook.
+Each career summary page will provide information about what you would do in that career, the knowledge, skills, and abilities you would need, as well as the education level required and the job outlook.

-Make sure you have your Personality Test Guided Activity handy, to connect your personality type with different careers.
+Make sure you have your Personality Test Guided Activity handy to connect your personality type with different careers.
 You’ll also want to have the Texas Reality Check Guided Activity to connect your desired lifestyle with the expected salary for different occupations.

 Step 5: Complete the My Next Move Career Matrix